-A mild-mannered pediatrician, whose beloved wife was murdered and cremated eight years ago, finds himself suspected of compound foul play in the suspenseful “Tell No One."
-Featuring a hearty chunk of the French-speaking talent pool, this Nov.
+A mild-mannered pediatrician, whose beloved wife was murdered and cremated eight years ago, finds himself suspected of compound foul play in the suspenseful “Tell No One.”
+Though almost laughably intricate in its plotting, this thoroughly Gallic adaptation of Harlan Coben’s novel — 6 million copies sold in 27 languages — reps an entertaining sophomore outing for thesp-turned-director Guillaume Canet that looks like a candidate for offshore playdates.
+Featuring a hearty chunk of the French-speaking talent pool, with thesps all doing their bit to keep things moving, this Nov.
 1 release is doing just dandy in Gaul.

 Margot (Marie-Josee Croze), the dead wife of Dr. Alex Beck (Francois Cluzet), appears to be waiting for him.
 Her murder at the secluded lake where she and Alex had bathed as kids was attributed to a serial killer, whose M.O. included draping female cadavers with dead animals.

 To all appearances, Alex is a nice guy who is great with children, not bad with adults and misses his late wife terribly.
 Then, on the eighth anniversary of Margot’s murder, two unexpected events intrude on his orderly existence.